congtb2001/hello-world/README.md

-# welcom to hello-world repository
+# welcome to hello-world repository
 ### you will find in this repo the following stuff:
 * java source code to show a welcome message
 * ...